Chapter 2 : 01: Whispers in June

 Not one of the pajama-clad students expected to see their Headmaster lying helplessly, as if he were sleeping, at the base of the Tower.
 Especially since it was the very same Tower that had often played hostess to the late night rendezvous of lovers.

-Tonight was very different.
+Tonight was different.
 Tonight it played host to someone no longer full of life and, consequentially, love.

 The scene was unimaginable, but his body was there.
+It was real to anyone who had the strength to greet death openly.

 Moving the students away from the body did not silence them however.
 Everyone was in a panic: frightened that they were next to die or angered that they were not warned of the attack.
 The commotion coming from inside the Slytherin common room was by far the worse.